Coloring Delaunay-Edges and their Generalizations: Introduction

 We also consider coloring Delaunay-edges with respect to axis-parallel rectangles.
-However, in this case we only managed to show that by using $O(\log n)$ colors one can guarantee that every rectangle that contains at least three points from $S$ contains two differently colored Delaunay-edges (proved in Section \ref{sec:ap}).
+However, in this case we only managed to show that by using $O(\log |S|)$ colors one can guarantee that every rectangle that contains at least three points from $S$ contains two differently colored Delaunay-edges.
 We leave it as an open problem whether constantly many colors also suffice.

-Considering coloring of \emph{all} $t$-tuples of vertices of a hypergraph, we first study in Section~\ref{sec:allthyp} the case of \emph{abstract} hypergraphs (that is, which are not necessarily defined by geometric means).
-In particular, we prove some results about how polychromatic colorability of $t$-tuples implies polychromatic colorability of $t'$-tuples, for $t'>t$.
-Note that it is an open problem whether $2$-colorability of vertices implies polychromatic $k$-colorability of vertices, for $k>2$, see~\cite{PPT14}.
+Suppose that for a given family of regions, $k$ and $t$ we have $m=m(k,t)$ such that there is a polychromatic $k$-coloring of $t$-Delaunay-hyperedges (resp., $t$-subsets) such that every set of at least $m$ vertices induced by a region from the family contains a hyperedge (resp., subset) of each color.
+Then it seems reasonable to expect that a similar statement holds for every $t' > t$ (with a different $m$).
+We could prove such a statement for subsets induced by $\HH$-regions and coloring of all $t$-subsets (not necessarily Delaunay-hyperedges).

-Finally, in Section \ref{sec:alltgeom} we consider colorings of all $t$-tuples of vertices of a hypergraph defined by a point set and a family of geometric regions.
-Given a finite family of halfspaces $\HH=\{H_1,\dots, H_h\}$ we call a region $R$ an \emph{$\HH$-region} if it is the intersection of finitely many halfspaces, such that each of them is a translate of one of the halfspaces in $\HH$.
-Our main result about coloring all $t$-tuples is the following.
+\begin{theorem} Given a family of $h$ halfspaces $\HH$ in $\mathbb{R}^d$ and a positive integer $k$, suppose that for some positive integer $t$ there exists an integer $m=m(k,t,\HH)$ with the following property: the $t$-subsets of every finite point set $S$ in $\mathbb{R}^d$ can be $k$-colored such that every $\HH$-region that contains at least $m$ points from $S$ contains a $t$-subset of each of the $k$ colors.
+Then the same property holds when exchanging $t$ with an integer $t' > t$ and $m$ with $m'=m+t'-t$. \end{theorem}

-\begin{theorem} For every dimension $d$ and integers $t\ge 2$, $k \ge 1,h\ge 1$ there exists an integer $m=m(t,k,h)$ with the following property: given a finite family of $h$ halfspaces $\HH$ in $\mathbb{R}^d$, the $t$-tuples of every finite set of points $S$ in $\mathbb{R}^d$ can be $k$-colored such that every $\HH$-region that contains at least $m$ points from $S$ contains a $t$-tuple of points of each of the $k$ colors. \end{theorem}
+We could not prove a similar statement when instead of all $t$-subsets we only color $t$-Delaunay-hyperedges.
+A possible reason that obtaining such a result is harder, is that the number of $t$-Delaunay-hyperedges increases more moderately when compared to the number of all $t$-subsets.
+For example, in the case of a pseudo-disk family, a pseudo-disk that contains $m$ points contains at most $O(t^2m)$ Delaunay-hyperedges of size at most $t$~\cite{buzaglo}, whereas it contains ${m \choose t}$ $t$-subsets (that are not necessarily Delaunay-hyperedges).
+Nevertheless, we believe that Theorem \ref{thm:t-ind} (and also Theorem \ref{thm:region}) should also hold for $t$-Delaunay-hyperedges.

-As a corollary, similar results hold for $d$-dimensional axis-parallel boxes and homothets of a $d$-dimensional convex polytope.
+It is also an open question whether a similar statement holds in the abstract (non-geometric) setting, that is, for every subset of $m$ vertices.
+We could only prove such a statement in the abstract setting for $t=1$.
+We also remark that it is an open problem whether proper $2$-colorability of vertices ($t=1$) implies polychromatic $k$-colorability of vertices for $k>2$; see~\cite{PPT14}.